How to Access Fukui from Osaka! Complete Access Guide

 2. Fukui Prefectural Dinosaur Museum

-The Fukui Prefectural Dinosaur Museum is located in Katsuyama City, Fukui Prefecture and is one of the world's three largest dinosaur museums.
+Located in Katsuyama City, Fukui Prefecture, the Fukui Prefectural Dinosaur Museum is one of the three largest dinosaur museums in the world.

 3. Mikata Goko Rainbow Line Summit Park